ME3-HECM/final-project-tomas-thomas/README.md

             break;                                     //quits us out of the calibration routine }
     ```
-    - Here once again the if statement combinded the while loop (not shown in the snippet - see the full code) is a helpful tool to ensure the code is only doing what we want it to.
+    - Here once again the if statement combined with the while loop (not shown in the snippet - see the full code) is a helpful tool to ensure the code is only doing what we want it to.

 ## Colour Sensing Structure